-The lxd charm can be used in-conjunction with any principle charm to setup and enable use of LXD; its primary use case is with the nova-compute charm to enable LXD based OpenStack Clouds:
+While the lxd charm can be used with any charm to enable use of LXD, its primary use is

-juju deploy cs:~openstack-charmers-next/wily/nova-compute juju set nova-compute virt-type=lxd juju deploy cs:~openstack-charmers-next/wily/lxd juju set lxd block-device=/dev/sdb storage-type=lvm juju add-relation lxd nova-compute
+juju deploy nova-compute juju set nova-compute virt-type=lxd juju deploy lxd juju set lxd block-devices=/dev/sdb storage-type=lvm juju add-relation lxd nova-compute

 Report bugs on Launchpad